surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 9.0.2-b.1 =
+= 9.1.0-rc.1 =

 (2021/10/05) Fixed the Document SSO &gt; Publisher Org. and the Advanced Settings &gt; Default Publisher Org. option value.
+Added Schema VideoObject markup for Schema Event, Place, and Product in the 'subjectOf' property.

 = 9.0.1 =